 The hallmark of our instructional model is the standards-aligned formative assessment embedded within each game.
 This assessment doesn’t feel like a traditional test but rather an authentic workplace task like gathering evidence for a report or editing a project plan.
 As students complete the task, you are receiving their results in real-time.

-Did you know students read 5,000 words in a single Read to Lead game?
-Clicking on the Stats & Badges tab displays how many words your students are reading as a class.
-When students go to the Stats & Badges page in their view they can see how many words they read on their own.
+Did you know students read 3,500 words in a single Read to Lead game?
+Clicking on the Stats tab displays how many words your students are reading as a class.
+When students go to the Dashboard page in their view they can see how many words they read on their own to view their classes standings and which badges they earned they just need to go to the Stats page.
 Badges can be printed, hung up, or sent home as a way to celebrate your student’s hard work!

 Be sure to check the Leaderboard to see how many words your class has read compared to other classes across the nation.

 Join our Million Words Word Read Challenge simply by playing the Read to Lead games.
-Once your students read one million words collectively, we’ll send them awesome student prize packs and a gift card for you to hold a celebration for your class.
+Once your students read one million words collectively, we’ll send them awesome student prize packs for you to hold a celebration for your class.
 What are you waiting for?
 Let’s do this!

 Need additional support?